theo-boi/MLOps/README.md

 MLOps (Cloud & Production)
 ==========================
-*Supervised by Nicolas RAGOT and led by Théo BOISSEAU at the Ecole Polytechnique of the University of Tours.*
+*Supervised by Nicolas RAGOT and led by Théo BOISSEAU at the Ecole Polytechnique de l'Université de Tours.*

 Goals